COORDINATION -2

 These are the plants that require longer day-length illumination but shorter night periods in order to flower.
 Examples include wheat and lettuce.

-These are the plants that flower irrespective of day – length or right periods.
-Examples of day-neutral plants include cotton andtomatoes.
+These are the plants that flower irrespective of day-length or night periods.
+Examples of day-neutral plants include cotton and tomatoes.

 EXCRETION

-This is a process of getting rid of waste products from the body of living organism formed during metabolic process.
-Metabolic process includes all chemical reactions taking place inside living system.
-Example respiration
+This is a process of getting rid of waste products from the body of living organisms formed during metabolic processes.
+Metabolic processes include all chemical reactions taking place inside living systems.
+Example: respiration.

 During the process of respiration, carbon dioxide is one of the products.
-Therefore carbon dioxide is known as excretory product and the organs that get rid of them are called excretory organs.
+Therefore, carbon dioxide is known as an excretory product and the organs that get rid of them are called excretory organs.

 Example